Yosimar Reyes: Career

 Reyes began performing his poetry at 16 years old upon realizing the power of language after being called “joto,” a derogatory Spanish term used to refer to gay men.

 Reyes' first publication was the result of his winning first place in a writing competition in San Jose.
 At age 17, he won the title for the 2005 South Bay Teen Grand SLAM Champion, repeating his win in 2006.
 In 2007, he was featured in a Youth Speaks documentary titled 2nd Verse: the Rebirth of Poetry.

 In 2009, he self-published his first chapbook, For Colored Boys Who Speak Softly, which garnered national and international acclaim.
 Musicians Carlos Santana and Harry Belafonte were early champions of Reyes' work.

 He has been anthologized in the collections Mariposas: A Modern Anthology of Queer Latino Poetry (Floricanto Press); Queer in Aztlán: Chicano Male Recollections of Consciousness and Coming Out (Cognella Press); and Joto: An Anthology of Queer Xicano & Chicano Poetry (Kórima Press), and Somewhere We Are Human: Authentic Voices on Migration, Survival, and New Beginnings (HarperCollins).
 He and his work have also been featured in The Atlantic, the Huffington Post, Medium, Remezcla, VICE, and Teen Vogue.

 In June 2016, Reyes premiered a solo staged reading of Prieto, his first autobiographical play, in collaboration with Guerrilla Rep Theater, Galería de la Raza, and Define American.
 In Prieto, Reyes recounts his younger self's understanding of his dual queer and undocumented identity.
-Prieto premiered at the Brava Theater in San Francisco in September 2022 and later toured to Movimiento de Arte y Cultura Latino Americana (MACLA) in San Jose.
+Prieto premiered at the Brava Theater in San Francisco in September 2022, and later toured to Movimiento de Arte y Cultura Latino Americana (MACLA), and the Chicago Shakespeare Theater.

-Reyes was awarded an Undocupoets fellowship by Sibling Rivalry Press in 2017 and an Emerging Writers' fellowship in playwriting by Lambda Literary in 2018.
+Reyes was awarded an Undocupoets fellowship by Sibling Rivalry Press in 2017, and an Emerging Writers' fellowship in playwriting by Lambda Literary in 2018.
 Reyes' poem "Paisa" was featured in the eponymous short film directed by Dorian Wood and Graham Kolbeins in 2019.